NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The world's fourth-largest island — breathtaking biodiversity, ultra-low costs, and a growing expat frontier Ultra-Low Cost of Living, Unmatched Biodiversity, Tropical Island Paradise are among the top reasons expats choose Madagascar.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Madagascar straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Madagascar — straight to your inbox.